breeze833/flowchart_studio/README.md

 Flowchart Studio is a lightweight, visual flowchart editor built using pure client-side web technologies.
 Unlike free-form flowchart tools where nodes are manually positioned and connected, Flowchart Studio uses a **structural layout model**.
 Flow elements are inserted directly into existing flowlines, guaranteeing that the resulting diagram remains syntactically valid and readable at all times.

-For a complete breakdown of requirements and architecture, refer to the [Project Specification](./doc/spec.md).
+For a complete breakdown of requirements and architecture, refer to the documents in the `doc/` folder.

 ## Core Features